 There’s no reason why you can’t wear linen to any occasion when only a suit will do.
 Choose the right linen suit and you’ll look well-turned-out and relaxed at the same time.
 First things first – get the cut right.
 Go for slim fit if you like a close-cut look, or try tailored to outline your frame but leave a little room for air to circulate.

 Look for patterned accessories that offset the texture in the linen.
 If you’re dressing up for a wedding or party, go for a white shirt and add a patterned tie – floral and geometric prints will work well.
 An extra tip: a cotton tie with a slub effect will complement your linen suit better than silk will.
 A pocket square in a similar pattern won’t go amiss either.

 If you’d prefer to go for a more laidback look, you could choose a patterned shirt buttoned all the way to the top or worn open necked.
-This outfit will require a pocket square to tie your outfit together.
+We’d add a pocket square to tie your outfit together.

 The failsafe shoes for a linen suit are loafers, especially if your ankles will be on show.
 You can also wear linen with smart trainers or derby shoes, as long as your socks are a fine gauge rather than anything too thick.

 Generally stronger and more breathable than cotton, a linen shirt can make your wool suit more comfortable on warm days.
 Be prepared for some wrinkling, but think of it as an undone, Italian look and leave it open-necked.

 © 2023 Moss Bros Group Ltd. All rights reserved.
 Registration No 134995 VAT No. 238864229